 It’s a process of testing and seeing what works the best for you.

 And we’ve all been in a situation where we like the bib so much, even though they’re not the most comfortable ones.

-If the bibs are rubbing you the wrong way, I’d definitely recommend you to look for another pair.
+If the bibs are rubbing you the wrong way, I’d definitely recommend you look for another pair.

 Having said that, you shouldn’t ignore hygiene either.

-Most cyclists shower after the ride, but showering before a ride and maintaining the area that withstands the most pressure during the ride will help in the long run.
+Most cyclists shower after the ride, but showering before a ride and maintaining the area withstands the most pressure during the ride will help in the long run.

 2. Get A Professional Bike Fit

 If you’re experiencing saddle sore, trust me, it might not be because your saddle is not suitable for you.

 In fact, if you didn’t get a bike fit right, it could be the biggest red flag and possibly an easy solution to saddling sore.